-There are some easy general cleaning steps to keep in mind when caring for your outdoor rugs.
+Rugs need regular maintenance.
+You don’t have to pull out the vacuum or hose all the time.
+Here are a few easy general cleaning steps to keep in mind when caring for your outdoor rugs.

-How to Clean Mold on an Outdoor Rug
+How to Clean Mildew & Mold off an Outdoor Rug

-Go straight to your kitchen cupboard for the white vinegar, and pour it full-strength onto the moldy rug.
+Go straight to your kitchen cupboard for the white vinegar, and pour it full-strength onto the mildewy or moldy rug.
 Let it sit for about an hour.
-Then, add about a cup of vinegar to a bucket of warm water, and use a scrub brush to brush it clean.
-Rinse with the garden hose and let dry thoroughly.
+Then, add about a cup of vinegar to a bucket of warm water, and use a scrub or deck brush to brush the carpet clean.
+Rinse with the garden hose.
+Easy as that!

 How to Store an Outdoor Rug

 Depending on your weather, your outdoor rugs may see a wide range of outdoor time.
 Make an effort to store your rugs when they are not in use, to keep them from having to endure more weather than they need to.
-Roll it up and cover with a tarp.
-Use stretch cords or rope to secure it and find a spare corner of the garage to hold it until next season.
+Roll it up and use stretch cords or rope to secure it.
+Store your rug in plastic or under a tarp, then find a spare corner of the garage to hold it until next season.